department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 ### Can I get an Agent Orange Registry health exam?

-You can get an Agent Orange Registry health exam if you served in Vietnam between 1962 and 1975 for any length of time.
+You can get an Agent Orange Registry health exam if you served in any of these ways:

-You can also get a health exam if you served **in any of the following ways**:
+  - In Vietnam between 1962 and 1975 for any length of time, **or**
   - On smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “Brown Water Veterans”), **or**
   - In Korea in a unit in or near the Demilitarized Zone (DMZ) anytime between April 1, 1968, and August 31, 1971, **or**
   - In Thailand (U.S. Air Force Veterans) on Royal Thai Air Force (RTAF) bases near U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, and Don Muang near the air base perimeter anytime between February 28, 1961, and May 7, 1975, **or**